 All students must agree to, sign, and upload the SPS Loaner Laptop Program Lease Agreement (found here).

-You may also access a number of computer labs across Columbia's campus, as well as in the Student Lounge in Lewisohn Hall, Room 208.
+You may also access a number of computer labs across Columbia's campus.

 Below are documents created by the Office of Student Support to assist you in navigating your experiences at the School of Professional Studies.